amangup/coding-bootcamp/lecture10/webapp.md

 6. Once the terminal is running (you should see a `$` prompt), run the command `unzip fortune_teller.zip`.
 That will unzip the files for your web app.
 7. On the top right, click on the tribar icon, and select "Web".
 8. Click on `Add a new web app`.
 Click next until you reach "Select a Python Web framework".
 9. Select "Flask", and then select Python 3.6.
-When it asks you the path where to create the flask app, just choose default (we will not use that.)
+When it asks you the path where to create the flask app, just choose the default (we will not use that).
 10. Eventually, you should see the "configuration" page for your web app.
 Click on Code -> WSGI configuration file: (starts with `/var/www`).
 11. You are now editing a python file.
 Change `project_home` path to `u/home/<your username>/fortune_teller`
 12. In the last line, change `flask_app` to `fortune_teller`.